LuFernandoMG/ethonline24/contracts/README.md

 **Events:**
 - `LeasingRequestCreated`: Emitted when a new leasing request is created, capturing the `leaseId`, `requester`, `amount`, `duration`, and `fundingDeadline`.

+#### investInLeasing

+**Description:** Allows users to invest in an active leasing request by sending Ether.
+This function calculates the number of tokens the investor should receive based on the amount of Ether invested and the token price.

+**Parameters:**
+- `_leaseId` (uint256): The ID of the leasing request to invest in.

+**Logic:**
+- Validates that the leasing request is active and not expired.
+- Ensures that the investment amount does not exceed the required amount to fully fund the leasing request.
+- Calculates and stores the number of tokens for the investor based on the Ether invested.
+- Updates the state of the leasing request if fully funded.

+**Security:**
+- Implements a cooldown-based reentrancy guard (`nonReentrantWithCooldown`) to prevent reentrancy attacks.
+- The cooldown period between interactions is currently set to 10 seconds.

+**Events:**
+- `LeasingRequestFunded`: Emitted when a leasing request receives funding, capturing details like the leaseId, funder, amount, fundedAmount, and numTokens.

 ### Usage

 To deploy and interact with the `CrowdLeasingContract`, follow these steps: